-Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009, and received the American Institute of Pakistan Studies book prize for 2011–2012.
-She has coedited three books on India and Indian foreign policy: Power Realignments in Asia, India Briefing: Takeoff at Last?, and India Briefing: Quickening the Pace of Change.
+Originally trained as a cultural historian, Ayres has carried out research on both India and Pakistan.
+Her book on nationalism, culture, and politics in Pakistan, Speaking Like a State, was published worldwide by Cambridge University Press in 2009 and received an American Institute of Pakistan Studies book prize for 2011–2012.
+She has coedited three books on India and Indian foreign policy: Power Realignments in Asia; India Briefing: Takeoff at Last?; and India Briefing: Quickening the Pace of Change.

 Ayres has been awarded numerous fellowships and has received four group or individual Superior Honor Awards for her work at the State Department.
 She speaks Hindi and Urdu, and in the mid-1990s worked as an interpreter for the International Committee of the Red Cross.
 She received an AB from Harvard College and an MA and PhD from the University of Chicago.
 She is a life member of the Council on Foreign Relations, the Trilateral Commission, a member of the Halifax International Security Forum’s agenda working group, and and a member of the Women’s Foreign Policy Group board of directors.
 In 2021 and 2022, the Washingtonian included her as one of their “most influential people shaping policy.”